 The Pit Bull breed makes up 5-9.6% of the United States dog population.
-In 2007, there were above 72 million dogs in the United States provided by American Pet Products Manufacturers Association.
+In 2007, there were above 72 million dogs in the United States provided by American Veterinary Medical Association.
 That’s between 3,600,000 and 6,912,000 Pit Bull breed dogs in the United States.

 So, for our example we’ll take the average percent between 5 and 9.6, and use 7.3 percent, which would give an average estimation of the Pit Bull population in the United States.
 That leaves us with 5,256,000 Pit Bulls.

 (estimation) Pit Bulls: 5,256,000

 Fatal attacks by these breeds of dogs (1979-1998):